Stirling number: Example

 For example, the sum of fourth powers of integers up to n (this time with n included), is:

 Here the Stirling numbers can be computed from their definition as the number of partitions of 4 elements into k non-empty unlabeled subsets.

-In contrast, the sum $\sum_{i=0}^n i^k$ in the standard basis is given by Faulhaber's formula, which in general is more complex.
+In contrast, the sum $\sum_{i=0}^n i^k$ in the standard basis is given by Faulhaber's formula, which in general is more complicated.

 As inverse matrices

 The Stirling numbers of the first and second kinds can be considered inverses of one another: